lonnen/veritas/README.rst

 veritas
 ======

-**This is an experiment.
-Don't use this, yet.**

-Teritas is a Python library that attempts to implement a throwaway variable that implements most interfaces and makes a best-faith effort to evaluate to true no matter how an implementation calls on it.
+Veritas is a Python library implementing a throwaway variable that attempts to return true no matter how it is called upon.

+It is intended for writing tests where you must provide some variables to an interface but your particular test will never read what happens to them.
+Veritas attempts to make sure that whatever the side effects on these variables it will not derail program execution.
+It implements comparable, numeric, callable, container, iterator, binary, in-place, unary, context manager, and async interfaces.

 :Code:          https://github.com/lonnen/veritas/
 :Issues:        https://github.com/lonnen/veritas/issues
 :License:       BSD 3-clause; See LICENSE
-:Contributors:  See AUTHORS.rst
-:Documentation: FIXME

 Install
 =======